gajus/roarr/.README/README.md

 ### `error`
 ### `fatal`

-Convenience methods for logging a message with `logLevel` context property value set to the name of the convenience method, e.g.
+Convenience methods for logging a message with `logLevel` context property value set to a numeric value representing the [log level](#log-levels), e.g.

 ```js
 import log from 'roarr';